ctlcltd/e2-sat-editor/CONTRIBUTING.md

 - Use only **standard C++** functions with well-defined behaviors, and maintain some compatibility with C++11.
 This is to maintain some backwards compatibility with other devices.
 Using C++17 is allowed, but do not abuse it.
 Keep in mind the cross-platform compatibility.

-- The only dependencies are **Qt** and **libcurl**.
+- The only dependencies are **Qt** and **libcurl4**.
 Do not use dependencies when not strictly necessary, use only standard C++ functions.
 For example, libboost will not become a dependency of this software.

 - Do not consider Qt strictly necessary but a useful thing, to not strictly bind to Qt and to make porting easier.
 Do not extend *gui* classes from classes derived from *QObject* and *QWidget*.

-- The C++ code in this project is written with indentation and **4-width tabs**.
+- The C++ code in this project is written with indentation and **4-width tab**.
 For output to other formats within the software, look at the already written code.

 - Do not introduce in the code: unwanted behaviors, useless complexity, undefined behavior, return values or behaviors of functions that are different between platforms, memory leaks, conflicts, malfunctions.